AgeOfWar/ManyMexBot/README.md

 }
 ```

+Note that you have to remove comments from the example above in order to use it as a valid
+configuration file.

 Run the program (you can downoad it [here](https://github.com/AgeOfWar/ManyMexBot/releases/)),
 and in the generated `bot.properties` file set the bot token and the path to the config file.